poweron-gmbh/touch_detect_sdk/docs/serial_touch_detect.md

 Reffer to [README.md](README.md) to get a list of the requisites to use this library.

+- Before starting the demo, plug TouchDetect with USB cable.

 - Check which port belongs to the development board:
   - Open Device manager: